TeoNguyen562/another-cool-repo/README.md

 I should probably go to office hours for once.

+# Sim Racing video

+Here's a video of me sim racing idk i'm trying to satisfy the 10 commits quota https://youtu.be/01AAlGoZTMQ

 # Academic Honesty

 I promise not to forget that all future assignments may be heavily penalized for failure to commit frequently as I do my work.